raindrops-protocol/raindrops/README.md

 The Solana ecosystem has a fragmented and very customized way of storing in-game assets on chain, with as many different formats as there are play-2-earn games.
 However, the methods of storing ordinary NFT data are standardized in the Metaplex Protocol.
 The aim of Raindrops is to do the same thing for game assets.

+## Setup

+There are a few packages in this repo that require you to setup an auth token to pull from our github packages repo.
+The steps to do this can be found in this document [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 ## Contributing

 Contributors welcome!